By Jonathan Griffin. Editor, SEO Consultant, & Developer.

 I started tracking a sharp increase in SERP volatility on the 27th of February, continuing into the 28th.
 Initial indications show a wide range of categories affected.
-While there are no obvious E-A-T categories effected in the US, the UK shows differently.
-The volatility in the UK is significantly greater.
+While there are no obvious E-A-T categories affected in the US, the UK shows differently.
+The volatility in the UK is significantly higher.

-I’ve updated this article to show that the changes in the US differ significantly to those in the UK.
+I’ve updated this article to show that the changes in the US differ significantly from those in the UK.

 For the US:

-With the lack of obvious E-A-T categories, it is most likely be a broader quality update.
+With the lack of prominent E-A-T categories, it is most likely to be a broader quality update.

 For the UK:

 This looks like a significant update.
-There are many categories effected, including E-A-T categories such as Health, and Science.
+There are many categories affected, including E-A-T categories such as Health and Science.